amitx13/Learning-Rust/readme.md

 # The Tuple Type:
 A tuple is a general way of `grouping` together a number of values with a `variety of types` into one compound type.
 Tuples have a `fixed length`: once declared, they cannot grow or shrink in size.

+`Remember - Declaring tuple as mut only allows you to modify the values inside the tuple, but not its length.
+Even if a tuple is mutable, you cannot add or remove elements after it has been declared.`

 We create a tuple by writing a comma-separated list of values inside parentheses

 eg. `let tup: (i32, f64, u8) = (500, 6.4, 1);`